 Horn's strategy and long range plan is to increase shareholder value through the acquisition and exploration of oil and gas assets, located in under-explored geographic areas, in the early phase of the upstream oil and gas life-cycle.
-The Company is focused on high-impact exploration opportunities and has secured a portfolio of oil and gas assets in Puntland, Somalia, which provide shareholders with exposure to multiple identified prospects and leads which are located in under-explored petroleum systems.
-Horn's mission is to de-risk this portfolio of oil and gas prospects and leads, while generating additional prospects and leads, through continuous oil and gas exploration activities.
+The Company is focused on high-impact exploration opportunities.
+The Company secured a portfolio of oil and gas assets in Puntland, Somalia, which provided shareholders with exposure to multiple identified prospects and leads located in an under-explored petroleum system.
+Despite its recent downsizing in Punland, and once ongoing political challenges are resolved, Horn's mission is to de-risk this portfolio of oil and gas prospects and leads, while generating additional prospects and leads, through continuous oil and gas exploration activities.
 Horn aims to continue to identify highly prospective exploration targets in geologically favorable settings.
 In general, Horn will continue its portfolio approach to exploring oil and gas opportunities with the goal of increasing shareholder value.
 The Company will consider acquisition and merger opportunities with a focus on Africa and the Middle East.